 First of all, we would like to start by introducing you to 2 resources that we have created and in which we have put a lot of energy and heart.
 We hope this will inspire you and help you embark on the adventure of a round-the-world trip.

-Our free ebook (soon to be translated)
+Our free ebook to prepare your round-the-world trip

 There is sometimes some confusion about our e-book because you can either read it online on our website or download it in pdf format.
-But in both cases the content is almost the same:) .
+But in both cases, the content is almost the same :).

 Our Book "Destination Tour du Monde" (French and German only)